paolosabatino/ens160/README.md

 More advanced usage is available in the sample scripts:

-- **measure.py**: relatively simple script that runs continuously peeking data from the sensor every second
+- **measure.py**: relatively simple script that runs continuously peeking data from the ens160 every second
-- **measure_idle.py**: do a reading from the sensor and then put it into **idle** for an amount of time; this kind of behaviour is supposed to reduce the power usage and heat produced by the sensor
+- **measure_idle.py**: do a reading from the ens160 and then put it into **idle** for an amount of time; this kind of behaviour is supposed to reduce the power usage and heat produced by the chip
 - **measure_irq.py**: similar to measure.py, but more advanced which leverages interrupt request using Linux GPIO sysfs object and poll() syscall in place of simple polling